GrigLars/yamlandjson/README.md

 # YAML and JSON
 My study of YAML and JSON

 I got problems.
 I am trying to figure out a lot of YAML and JSON and I can't find any online help that helps.
 Maybe this will help someone else.
 Maybe not.
 This will expose how dumb I am, but it's worth it if I make someone's day.
 You'll need access to a command line with "jq" a wonderful parser.
 You install it with apt-get or yum or whatever your Linux distro uses.
+Thanks goes to this site: https://onlineyamltools.com/convert-yaml-to-json

 #### Here's some YAML I made up: